KOApocalypse/snoxd-koserver-db/README.md

 snoxd-koserver-db
 =================

-Database for the snoxd-koserver project
+Fresh database schema for the snoxd-koserver project